kcf-jackson/sketch-doc/pages/docs.md

 ---
 layout: page
-title: Documentation
+title: Features
 permalink: /docs/
 ---

-# Documentation
+# Features

-Welcome to the {{ site.title }} Documentation pages!
-Here you can quickly jump to a particular page.
+This is the index page for the features supported by the sketch package.

 <div class="section-index">
     <hr class="panel-line">